 Tri Nations Rugby

-The Tri Nations competition is organized by SANZAR, a consortium formed by the rugby governing bodies of Australia's ARU, New Zealand's NZRFU and South Africa's SARFU.
+The Tri Nations competition was organized by SANZAR, a consortium formed by the rugby governing bodies of Australia's ARU, New Zealand's NZRFU and South Africa's SARFU.
+From 2012 this willl also include the Argentinian Pumas and be called the Rugby Championship.

 The first tournament was contested in 1996 and was won by the All Blacks.
 Since the inception of the Tri Nations series, the games played between Australia and New Zealand also determine the winner of the Bledisloe Cup each year.

-The Tri Nations rugby tournament opens after the completion of the Super 15 competition for the year because players from the SANZAR countries are involved in both.
-The Tri Nations tournament for 2011 runs from 23 July and finishes on 27 August when Australia plays New Zealand in Brisbane.
+The Tri Nations rugby tournament opened after the completion of the Super 15 competition for the year because players from the SANZAR countries were involved in both.
+The Tri Nations tournament for 2011 ran from 23 July and finished on 27 August when Australia played New Zealand in Brisbane.

 July 23 2011 Australia v South Africa Sydney (Winners Australia 39-20)